MCNP Guide

 c XX = library version (installation-dependent)

 c c = continuous energyUse consistent libraries throughout your model.
-ENDF/B-VIII.0 (.80c) is the latest US standard, while ENDF/B-VII.1 (.70c) has extensive validation.
+ENDF/B-VIII.0 (.80c) is the latest US standard, while ENDF/B-VII.0 (.70c) has extensive validation.
+Note that library suffixes are installation-dependent; check your XSDIR file.

 Temperature Treatment